Partner / Honolulu

 Lucas K. Love

-Lucas Love is an Associate in the firm's Honolulu office and a member of its Tax Practice Group.
+Lucas Love is a Partner in the firm's Honolulu office and a member of its tax practice group.
 His practice includes tax planning for business transactions, international tax planning and compliance, tax controversy and audit defense, estate planning for large estates and small business owners, trust and estate administration, and non-profit organization formation and administration.
-Prior to joining Carlsmith, Lucas was an associate with Baker & McKenzie in Palo Alto, California, where he advised some of Silicon Valley's largest companies on a variety of international tax planning and federal tax controversy matters, including a global spin-off of a US multinational corporation's line of business in over 25 countries.
+Prior to joining Carlsmith, Lucas was an associate with Baker & McKenzie in Palo Alto, California, where he advised some of Silicon Valley's largest companies on a variety of international tax planning and federal tax controversy matters.
 Prior to law school, Lucas was an accountant at Ernst & Young in Honolulu, Hawaii, where he audited the financial statements of some of Hawaii’s largest companies.
 In addition to his law degree, he has a master's degree in accounting and is a Certified Public Accountant (not in public practice).

-Lucas has structured tax-efficient inbound investments and exit strategies into and out of Hawaii by clients located in Japan, Korea, China, Taiwan, Singapore, Germany, Canada and Guam; prepared employment agreements to provide for Section 409A deferred compensation arrangements; and assisted individuals in properly reporting their foreign financial assets, including those individuals seeking protection under the Offshore Voluntary Disclosure Program (OVDP) and Streamlined Procedures.
+Lucas has structured tax-efficient inbound investments and exit strategies into and out of Hawaii by clients located in Japan, Korea, China, Taiwan, Singapore, Germany, and Canada.
+Lucas also advises local clients with their tax reporting obligations as to foreign assets and income, including those individuals seeking protection under the Offshore Voluntary Disclosure Program (OVDP) and Streamlined Procedures.

 Lucas prepares wills and trusts for estates large and small, including the creation of tax-planning trusts such as IDGT’s, CRAT’s, and QPRT's.
 Lucas also structures succession plans for small businesses to transfer ownership to the next generation.